 Buttermilk Substitute for Buttermilk Chicken

-QUESTION: Does a substitute work for buttermilk chicken?
+QUESTION: Does a substitute work in an easy recipe for buttermilk chicken?

 The following substitutes were tested.